From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Experiments

 \subsubsection{Homogeneous-Dataset Results}

 Similar to the homogeneous-dataset experiments on age estimation, we conduct experiments on the MORPH II and FG-NET datasets.
 In addition to our preliminary work \cite{wang2024cross}, CACon, we also include two commonly used contrastive learning methods, SimCLR and SupCon, for comparison to highlight the differences between our method and other contrastive approaches.
 The results on the two datasets are presented in Tables V and VI.
-As shown in Table V, OrdCon achieves the best results in both settings among contrastive learning-based methods and comparable results to state-of-the-art AIFR methods.
+As shown in Table V, OrdCon achieves the best results among contrastive learning-based methods in both settings and comparable results to state-of-the-art AIFR methods.
+However, it underperforms methods like IEFP \cite{xie2022implicit}, which leverages carefully designed purification units to learn dataset-specific correlation between age and identity features.
 Table VI shows that our method outperforms other AIFR methods on the FG-NET dataset across all three settings.
-Since OrdCon synthesizes one sample per age group for each facial image during training, it is less affected by the limited number of training samples in the FG-NET dataset.
-It also marginally outperforms CACon, which synthesizes only one additional sample at a random age group.
+Since OrdCon leverages one sample per age group for each facial image during training, it is less affected by the limited number of training samples in the FG-NET dataset.
+It also outperforms CACon, which uses only one additional sample at a random age group.